Adalet Cimcoz

 Adalet Cimcoz (25 July 1910 – 13 March 1970) was a Turkish voice actress, art curator, critic, translator and gossip columnist.
-She dubbed many film stars over a period of more than thirty years.
+Her 30-year career as a voice actress included dubbing numerous film stars.
 She also opened and curated Turkey's first and only woman-owned private art gallery for exhibitions of painting, sculpture, mosaic, ceramics, photography, patterns, and folk art.
 She critiqued literature, art, and theatre for twenty years.
 She translated a number of classical works of European literature from German to Turkish.
 She was also a gossip columnist under the pen name "Fitne Fücur" ("The Mischief-maker)".

 Private life

 Adalet was born to Hüseyin Tayfur and his wife Aliye in Kilitbahir village of Eceabat district in Çanakkale Province, then Ottoman Empire, on 25 July 1910.
 Her father was an artillery Colonel of the Ottoman Army stationed at the Dardanelles as the commander. of Kilitbahir Castle.
 Her mother was a German, whom her father met during an official military mission in the German Empire.
 She converted to Islam from Christianity after her marriage, and took the name Aliye.
 Adalet had two older brothers Hayri and Ferdii.
 Ferdi Tayfur would be also a voice actor.

 In 1916, Adalet went to Germany with her family.
 She finished her primary education in 1921, and then completed her secondary education in Germany.

 In 1939, she married Mehmet Ali Cimcoz.
 Thanks to her husband, who was a lawyer and had a social circle of friends in arts and politics, she met and became associated with notable people in arts and literature, among them Sabahattin Ali, Nâzım Hikmet, Cemal Tollu, Bedri Rahmi Eyüboğlu, Ercüment Kalmık, Avni Arbaş, Kuzgun Acar, Ara Güler, and many more.